anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 Two VMs on different compute nodes and using different project networks (a.k.a. tenant networks) where the both of the project networks are connected by a project router.
 For communication between the two VMs (instances with a fixed or floating IP address), the network node routes East-West network traffic among project networks using the same project router.
 Even though the instances are connected by a router, all routed traffic must flow through the network node, and this becomes a bottleneck for the whole network.

 While the separation of the routing function from the controller node to the network node provides a degree of scaling it is not a truly scalable solution.
-We can add additional cores/compute-power to the network node, but, eventually, it runs out of processing power.
-Therefore, for scaled deployments, use of Dynamic Virtual Routing (DVR) is advised.
+We can either add additional cores/compute-power or network node to the network node cluster, but, eventually, it runs out of processing power especially with high throughput requirement.
+Therefore, for scaled deployments, there are multiple options including use of Dynamic Virtual Routing (DVR) and Software Defined Networking (SDN).

+**Distributed Virtual Routing (DVR)**

 With DVR, each compute node also hosts the L3-agent (providing the distributed router capability) and this then allows direct instance to instance (East-West) communications.

-**Distributed Virtual Routing (DVR)**

 The OpenStack “[High Availability Using Distributed Virtual Routing (DVR)]( https://docs.openstack.org/liberty/networking-guide/scenario-dvr-ovs.html)” provides an in depth view into how DVR works and the traffic flow between the various nodes and interfaces for three different use cases.
 Please note that DVR was introduced in the OpenStack Juno release and, thus, its detailed analysis in the Liberty release documentation is not out of character for OpenStack documentation.

 DVR addresses both scalability and high availability for some L3 functions but is not fully fault tolerant.
 For example, North/South SNAT traffic is vulnerable to single node (network node) failures.
-[DVR with VRRP]( https://docs.openstack.org/neutron/pike/admin/config-dvr-ha-snat.html) addresses this vulnerability and is, thus, the preferred OpenStack Networking solution.
+[DVR with VRRP]( https://docs.openstack.org/neutron/pike/admin/config-dvr-ha-snat.html) addresses this vulnerability.

 **Software Defined Networking (SDN)**

+For the most reliable solution that addresses all the above issues and Telco workload requirements requires SDN to offload Neutron calls.

-SDN, with controllers virtualised and distributed, provides a truly scalable and preferred solution to suport dynamic, very large-scale, high-density, telco cloud environments.
+SDN provides a truly scalable and preferred solution to suport dynamic, very large-scale, high-density, telco cloud environments.
 OpenStack Neutron, with its plugin architecture, provides the ability to integrate SDN controllers (
 [3.2.5.
 Virtual Networking – 3rd party SDN solution](./chapter03.md#325-virtual-networking--3rd-party-sdn-solution)).
 With SDN incorporated in OpenStack, changes to the network is triggered by workloads (and users), translated into Neutron APIs and then handled through neutron plugins by the corresponding SDN agents.

 #### 4.3.1.6 Nova